 Do you know how to tell if your cat is healthy?
-There are certain signs of health every cat-owner should look out for.
+Healthy cat food with the proper nutrition can play an important role in the well-being of your cat, but that’s only one influential component in overall cat health.
 Your veterinarian can help you with check-ups and whenever there is something specific you’re concerned about with your cat, but here is a checklist to help you get an overall picture of your cat’s health:

 Healthy cats have eyes that are bright and clear.
 Discharge around their eyes or cloudy pupils could be a symptom of any number of larger issues, so don’t hesitate to ask your veterinarian about it.

 Your cat’s skin and coat are vitally important to his or her overall health.
+Dry skin on cats can often indicate a problem, as can lack of grooming.
 A healthy cat has smooth hair that’s rich in color and free of flakes and mats.

 - Healthy Energy